sajayprakash/hugo-spk/exampleSite/content/posts/2018-08-30-markdown-guide.md

 10  |hemp canvas |natural
 11  |glass       |transparent

-Table: Shoes, their sizes, and what they're made of
+Table: Shoes, their sizes, and what theyre made of

 (The above is the caption for the table.)